The SQE’s Qualifying Work Experience (QWE)

-The good news is that this process is changing and from September 2021, the work experience component of qualification is now much more flexible and accessible for aspiring solicitors.
-Below we outline the new SQE QWE process and answer the most common questions.
+The good news is that the process has already changed, making the work experience component of qualification much more flexible and accessible for aspiring solicitors.
+Since September 2021, the new SQE qualifying work experience (QWE) process has been in place.
+Below, we outline this updated process and address the most common questions.

 What is Qualifying Work Experience (QWE)?